 This show is usually on around lunchtime.
 Please check their boards for show times.

 This is a really interesting show as we were introduced to many species of animals that I either hadn’t heard of before or even seen before.
 They are mostly quite shy creatures but are tempted out by various food stuffs, especially egg.
 There’s also a surprise for those on the first few rows at the end which I won’t spoil.

 This was my highlight of the day.
 Jamie was pretty captivated too.
 We got there early so he had a good view but the keeper does walk around feeding the tiger.
 Their tiger was rescued a few years ago from a circus and she is fed meat through the bars so you can see just what an amazing animal she is.
 It was amazing to see how huge she looks stood up against her enclosure.

 #5 – Handle a reptile

-This usually takes place mid afternoon.
-They have a large outdoor display area and you all take a bench and wait your turn to hold a snake and stroke a blue tongued lizard.
+This usually takes place mid-afternoon at Woodside Wildlife Park.
+They have a large outdoor display area and you all take a bench and wait your turn to hold a snake and stroke a blue-tongued Skink lizard.

 Jamie was very brave and did both.
 You can watch him holding a snake in my Vlog at the end of this post.
 It was a nice thing for him to be able to do.